esioci/esioci/README.md

 build:
   - exec: "cmd1"
   - exec: "cmd2"
+artifacts: "artifacts_file.txt"
 ```

 #### yaml commands:

 * build: master build configuration
 * exec: command to execute, supports multiple commands.
 Each command will be execute in order from up to down in file.
+* artifacts: one file or directory, or pattern to copy to artifacts directory

 ### API endpoints